 Davenport Machine’s High Precision (HP) Head is specially designed to replace the standard revolving 8-SA head.
 ABEC 9 angular contact radial bearings now replace the standard bronze bushings, significantly improving spindle stiffness and rigidity.
 This advanced design allows the HP Head to run with more precision and accuracy.
 In fact, the HP Head provides index repeatability to within 0.0006 inches.

-The new five-spindle design — now standard on the Davenport HP and Hybrid Machine — offers a range of unique benefits which ensure optimal performance for all Davenport machines.
+The new design — now standard on the Davenport HP and Hybrid Machine — offers a range of unique benefits which ensure optimal performance for all Davenport machines.

 Key Advantages of Our HP Heads